openshift/enhancements/guidelines/enhancement_template.md

 Start by filling out this header template with metadata for this enhancement.

+* Enhancements should be related to work to be implemented in the near future.

+* Enhancements should have agreement from all stakeholders prior to merging.

 * `reviewers`: This can be anyone that has an interest in this work.

 * `approvers`: All enhancements must be approved, but the appropriate people to